 Yuet Lee Seafood Restaurant

+Yum.
 You could say I’m addicted to this place: I always visit when I’m in San Francisco and have been known to cancel reservations at much fancier restaurants just to dine here.
 (Apologies to The Slanted Door).

 I first discovered Yuet Lee, on the fringe of Chinatown, back in 2008 but I’ve been drawn back to this iconic late-night Cantonese hot spot on more than half a dozen occasions since.